Becky Edwards (Utah politician)

-Rebecca P. Edwards is an American politician and therapist who served as a member of the Utah House of Representatives from 2009 to 2018.
-On May 27, 2021, Edwards announced her candidacy in the 2022 United States Senate election in Utah.
+Rebecca P. Edwards is politician and therapist who served as a member of the Utah House of Representatives from 2009 to 2018.
+Edwards was a candidate for the 2022 United States Senate election in Utah, challenging incumbent Senator Mike Lee in the Republican primary.
+On May 31, 2023, Edwards announced her candidacy in the 2023 Utah 2nd congressional district special election to replace U.S. representative Chris Stewart.
+Edwards went on to narrowly lose the September 5th Republican primary to Celeste Maloy, a former staffer for Stewart.

 Early life

 Edwards earned her Bachelor of Science, Master of Social Work with a focus on marriage and family therapy, and Master of Science degrees from Brigham Young University.

 Career

-Edwards began her career as a marriage and family therapist before becoming a homemaker.
+Edwards began her career as a marriage and family therapist and social worker before becoming a homemaker.